Associate the uppercase letter K and lowercase letter k with the /k/ sound as in kangaroo, king, and kitten.

 - K picture cards

-Tell the children they will make K crowns so that they can all be King K while they practice saying the /k/ sound in words such as kitten, kite, and kangaroo.
+The children will make K crowns so that they can all be King K while they practice saying the /k/ sound in words such as kitten, kite, and kangaroo.

 Send objects up, up, and away